SPRINGTIME!

 Concerto Copenhagen welcomes the spring with music inspired by the sounds of the season.

-Particularly well-known is The Four Seasons by Vivaldi where the music tries to recreate the sound of spring, when the nature is awakening from the winter’s slumber.
-The songs of birds are repeatedly imitated, as in Vivaldi’s two concertos for violin and flute, where you can hear the cuckoo (il Cucu) and the bird “Il gardinello,” which is also known as the songbird the goldfinch.
+Vivaldi's "The Four Seasons" is particularly well-known, where the music attempts to recreate the sounds of spring.
+The songs of birds are also repeatedly imitated, as in Vivaldi's two concertos for violin and flute where MON can hear the nightingale(il Rosignuolo), and the bird "Il gardinello", which we know in Denmark as the songbird goldfinch.

 In 1927, Italian composer Otto Respighi composed a suite for orchestra based on Baroque music.
 The suite, titled "Gli Ucelli" (The Birds), not only attempts to evoke the songs of the birds but also their character.
 In 2015, Danish composer Karl Aage Rasmussen created a version of Otto Respighi's "Gli Uccelli" for Concerto Copenhagen.